rivm-syso/intorods/docs/source/checksumfiles.rst

   find . -type f -exec sha256sum {}

 * In the **uxhash** directory of the distribution, there is a utility **hash.py** that can create checksumfiles.
+This has also been implemented as a command line tool `intorods-checksum` in this package.
 For example:

 .. code-block:: console

-    python hash.py -o checksums.txt .
+    intorods-checksum -o checksums.txt .

 * On windows you can use something like `sha256deep.exe <https://md5deep.sourceforge.net/>`_.